 Transition to Operations

-The dark time will be followed by a six-month transition to operations period, when beamlines will be brought back online and accelerator commissioning will continue.
+The dark time will be followed by a transition period to operations, when beamlines will be brought back online and accelerator commissioning will continue.
 The ALS-U project team is currently working to determine the order in which beamlines will be turned on.

 What to Expect